doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 Again, you can do this directly in Github in the new repo.

 > This image is based on [klakegg/hugo:ext-alpine-ci](https://github.com/klakegg/docker-hugo).
 Its a minimal Hugo Extended Edition image for CI builds.
-[Hugo](https://gohugo.io/) is a fast static site generator which is equally great for building blogs or technial product docs like the [Kubernetes.io](https://kubernetes.io/) website.
+[Hugo](https://gohugo.io/) is a fast static site generator which is equally great for building blogs or technical product docs like the [Kubernetes.io](https://kubernetes.io/) website.

 ### 1.3 Create an image build pipeline